-- 2.6.9.4.1.
+- 2.6.9.2.
+The ICO will establish and submit policies and procedures to MDHHS that develop and implement mechanisms for Enrollees to access arrangements that support Self-Determination consistent with MDHHS requirements and guidance. - 2.6.9.3.
+These policies and procedures will include provisions to: - 2.6.9.3.1.
+Inform the Enrollee of his or her right to use arrangements that support Self-Determination and document the Enrollee's decisions regarding these arrangements; - 2.6.9.3.2.
+Reflect current statutory, policy and regulatory requirements related to arrangements that support Self-Determination including the authority to control an individual budget (with the assistance of a fiscal intermediary) and the right to employ (hire, manage, and when necessary fire) workers and contract with providers; and - 2.6.9.3.3.
+Make personnel available to help inform, navigate, connect, and refer the Enrollees who are using arrangements that support Self-Determination. - 2.6.9.4.
+Notification of Self-Determination Options - 2.6.9.4.1.
 Enrollees must be informed of the option to self-direct their own services.
 The ICT must inform Enrollees of the option to self-direct their services when their IICSPs are created or updated. - 2.6.9.4.2.
 Explanations of the Self-Direction Option must: - 2.6.9.4.2.1.
-Make clear that self-direction of services is voluntary and that Enrollees can choose the extent to which they would like to self-direct their services: - 2.6.9.4.2.2.
+Make clear that self-direction of services is voluntary and that Enrollees can choose the extent to which they would like to self-direct their services; - 2.6.9.4.2.2.
 Provide the options to select self-directed supports or services; and - 2.6.9.4.2.3.
-Provide an overview of the supports and resources available to assist Enrollees to participate to the extent desired in self-direction.

-2.6.10.
-Continuity of Care
+Provide an overview of the supports and resources available to assist Enrollees to participate to the extent desired in self-direction. - 2.6.10.
+Continuity of Care - 2.6.10.1.

-2.6.10.1.
 Service Transitions

 - 2.6.10.1.1.
 The ICO must maintain an Enrollee's current providers and amount, scope and duration of services at the time of Enrollment.
 This includes prescription drugs and providers which are not part of the ICO's network. - 2.6.10.1.2.
-Transition requirements vary based on the service and population, in accordance with the requirements and timelines set forth in Section 2.6.10.1.2.12.6.10.1.2 below. - 2.6.10.1.2.1.
+Transition requirements vary based on the service and population, in accordance with the requirements and timelines set forth in Section 2.6.10.1.2.1 and 2.6.10.1.2 below. - 2.6.10.1.2.1.
 For Enrollees receiving services from the Habilitation Supports Waiver (HSW) and/or the Specialty Services and Supports Program (SSSP) through the PIHP, the following continuity of care requirements apply to ICO services.